deviodigital/DocuPress/README.txt

 4. DocuPress widget, available via `Appearance -> Widgets`

 == Changelog ==

+= 2.3.0 =
+*   Added new Hindi translation in `languages/docupress-hi_IN.pot`
+*   Updated various security related issues found with [Codacy](https://codacy.com) throughout multiple files in the plugin
+*   General code cleanup throughout multiple files in the plugin

 = 2.2.1 =
 *   Actually added the new French translation in `languages/docupress-fr_FR.pot`